Site icon Circuit Ideas for You

 where:

-Your thermistors datasheet may include these A, B, C and D constants.
+The thermistors datasheet include these A, B, C and D constants.

-After that, you will need to solve the equation for T using a calculator or software that can calculate natural logarithms (ln).
+After that one needs to solve the formula for T using a calculator that can calculate natural logarithms (ln).

 Conclusion: